authsignal/authsignal-java/README.md

 ## Usage

-For more detailed information on how use this library refer to the [official documentation](https://docs.authsignal.com/sdks/server/java).
+For more detailed information on how use this library refer to the [official SDK documentation](https://docs.authsignal.com/sdks/server/overview).